Nesting statistics in the O(n) loop model on random planar maps

-Even though the sphere and disk large deviations involve the same function $\gamma_\kappa$, the scalings involved actually differ by powers of 2.
-Indeed, if we take the two balls on the Riemann sphere to have same radius $\varepsilon$, and measure nesting in $\ln (1/\varepsilon)$ units, we have from Theorem \ref{ClassSphere}, \begin{corollary} The nesting probability in ${\rm CLE}_{\kappa}(\widehat{\mathbb C})$ between two balls of same radius $\varepsilon$ and centered at two distinct punctures, has the large deviations form,
+where $\gamma_\kappa(\nu)$ is the same large deviations function \eqref{gammanu} as in the case of the disk topology, and where notations are as in \eqref{logPnu}-\eqref{Pnueps}. \end{theorem} Even though the sphere and disk large deviations involve the same function $\gamma_\kappa$, the scalings involved actually differ by powers of 2.
+Indeed, if we take the two balls on the Riemann sphere to have same radius $\varepsilon$, and measure nesting in $\ln\big(\frac{1}{\varepsilon}\big)$ units, we have from Theorem \ref{ClassSphere}, \begin{corollary} The nesting probability in ${\rm CLE}_{\kappa}(\widehat{\mathbb C})$ between two balls of same radius $\varepsilon$ and centered at two distinct punctures, has the large deviations form,

 where $\widehat{\gamma}_\kappa(\nu)$ is related to the disk large deviations function \eqref{gammanu} by

 \end{corollary}